project-bluebird/dodo/Specification.md

 **Parameters:**
 - `aircraft_id`: A string aircraft identifier.
 For the BlueSky simulator, this has to be at least three characters.
-- `heading`: A double in the range [0, 360).
+- `heading`: An integer in the range [0, 360).
 The requested heading in degrees.

 **Return value:** `TRUE` if successful.
 Otherwise an exception is thrown.